 Jam Session Etiquette

 Mountain music jams can be found throughout the Blue Ridge, at coffeehouses, pubs, stores, festival grounds, and many other venues.
-Be sure to search our events calendar for jam sessions in your area.
+Be sure to search our interactive map and events calendar for jam sessions in your area.

 Public jams (those held regularly at a particular time and place) and informal, spontaneous jam sessions (that may take place at music festivals) are somewhat different creatures.
 The customs of each differ, though there are also basic rules of etiquette that apply to both kinds of jams.
 If you keep these hints in mind, you’ll find that taking part in jam sessions is a great way to learn new tunes and make new friends.